Darragh’s Camino: Eat, pray, love it.

 santiago-cathedral-camino-de-santiago-caminoways

-I’M standing inside the monumental Cathedral of Santiago de Compostela, marvelling at its Romanesque interior, when I suddenly find myself surrounded by a group of pilgrims – the staffs and sandals are a giveaway – who drop to their knees and begin chanting in French.
-I haven’t an inkling what they are singing about but the sound is so beautiful and the performers so patently sincere that, incorrigible heathen though I am, I find a lump rising in my throat and a blanket of goose-bumps spreading along my arms.
+I’m standing inside the monumental Cathedral of Santiago de Compostela, marvelling at its Romanesque interior.
+I suddenly find myself surrounded by a group of pilgrims – the staff and sandals are a giveaway – who drop to their knees and begin chanting in French.
+I haven’t a clue what they are singing about, but the sound is so beautiful and the performers so patently sincere that, incorrigible heathen though I am, I find a lump rising in my throat and a blanket of goose-bumps spreading along my arms.

-The group, as I later discover, has spent several gruelling months trekking more that 1,000km from Paris to this holy of holies in the heart of the Galician capital.
-The reason for their expedition: to pay homage at the shrine of the apostle St James.
+As I later discovered, the group has spent several gruelling months trekking more than 1,000km from Paris to this holy of holies in the heart of the Galician capital.
+The reason for their expedition was to pay homage to the shrine of the apostle St James.
 Legend has it that the body of the country’s patron saint was ferried from Jerusalem to Spain following his execution, but the exact location remained lost until 813 when a shepherd was led to a burial site in the Northwest of the country by a beacon of divine light; the enterprising local bishop – absence of carbon dating notwithstanding – declared the remains discovered there were those of St James and, under the aegis of King Alfonso II, a cathedral was built on that spot in his honour.
-In the Middle Ages, Santiago became one of the world’s leading pilgrimage sites and remains so to this day, albeit with countless non-believers and outdoorsy types belatedly getting in on the act.
+In the Middle Ages, Santiago de Compostela became one of the world’s leading pilgrimage sites and remains so today, albeit with countless non-believers and outdoorsy types belatedly getting in on the act.

 ribadiso-caminodesantiago-caminoways.com

-While self-respecting pilgrims, or ‘peregrinos’, stay in frill-free hostels, the idea of communal sleeping quarters, complete with wheezing roommates and smelly-sock fug, is a bridge too far for this admittedly wussy adventurer.
-As such, we’ve travelled with excellent Dublin-based walking holiday specialists Camino Ways, who not only arrange accommodation in a selection of very pleasant three-star hotels en route but ensure our luggage is transported – the shame! – from one destination to the next.s us for a compostela, with just kilometres to spare).
+While self-respecting pilgrims, or ‘Peregrinos’, stay in frill-free hostels, the idea of communal sleeping quarters, complete with wheezing roommates and smelly-sock fug, is a bridge too far for this admittedly wussy adventurer.
+As such, we’ve travelled with excellent Dublin-based walking holiday specialists Camino Ways, who not only arrange Camino accommodation in a selection of charming three-star hotels en route but ensure our luggage is transported – the shame! – from one destination to the next.

-Expect to be mocked ferociously should you choose to share this information with self-righteous, bunion-sporting fellow travellers who’ve hauled their kit about for weeks or months on end.
-Following a particularly peaceful night’s sleep in a lovely modern hotel in Sarria, our walking adventure begins when we make our way up the town’s pretty, sun-dappled main street, Calle Mayor.
-From here we ford a picture-postcard little bridge through a landscape so verdant it feels uncannily reminiscent of Co.
+Please expect to be mocked ferociously should you choose to share this information with self-righteous, bunion-sporting fellow travellers who’ve hauled their kit about for weeks or months on end.
+Following an exceptionally peaceful night’s sleep in a lovely modern hotel in Sarria, our walking adventure begins when we make our way up the town’s pretty, sun-dappled main street, Calle Mayor.
+From here, we ford a picture-postcard little bridge through a landscape so verdant it feels uncannily reminiscent of Co.
 Wicklow; there’s a good reason why Galicia, with its two metres of annual rainfall, is often referred to as ‘Green Spain’.

 octopus-in-melide-caminodesantiago-caminoways

-We continue in a similar vein for four more days, wending our way through breathtakingly beautiful oak forests and meadows, with well earned pit stops in sleepy hamlets en route, where we alternate between refreshing local beers and dense cortados (the Spanish version of caffè macchiato).
+We continue in a similar vein for four more days, wending our way through breathtakingly beautiful oak forests and meadows.
+En route, we make well-earned pit stops in sleepy hamlets, where we alternate between refreshing local beers and dense Cortados (the Spanish version of caffè macchiato).

-Galician seafood is invariably delicious but the region’s signature dish, pulpo a feira (boiled octopus), which we gorge on in our halfway point, Melide, is a particular highlight; it mightn’t sound terribly appetising but the white meat, gussied up with a little olive oil and a sprinkling of pimenton (a sweet Spanish variant of paprika), is sublime.
+Galician seafood is invariably delicious, but the region’s signature dish, pulpo a feira (boiled octopus), which we gorge on in our halfway point, Melide, is a particular highlight; it mightn’t sound appetising but the white meat, gussied up with a bit of olive oil and a sprinkling of Pimenton (a sweet Spanish variant of paprika), is sublime.
 By contrast, the rubbery pigs’ ears – I’m sure I saw them wiggle on the plate – we try in a wine-fuelled, devil-may-care moment in Santiago have since become a motif in my nightmares.

-Santiago is the Catholic Church’s holiest site outside the Vatican but anyone expecting a reverential atmosphere couldn’t be more wrong.
-It’s a gem of a city, teeming not only with Christian wayfarers but pleasure-seekers taking advantage of its excellent, affordably priced restaurants and lively bar scene.santiago-cathedral-camino-de-santiago-caminoways
+Santiago is the Catholic Church’s holiest site outside the Vatican, but anyone expecting a reverential atmosphere couldn’t be more wrong.
+It’s a gem of a city, teeming not only with Christian wayfarers but also with pleasure-seekers who take advantage of its excellent, affordably priced restaurants and lively bar scene.

 contact-us-button-2017